 Bookcrossers is wonderful because, not only do you meet people, but you can also take books and exchange them for new books with other Bookcrossers attendees.
 They currently meet at 6:30 pm at Bert’s cafe on the ground floor of Zen department store, the first Tuesday of every month.

-Thais love to practice their English and also love to hang out with westerners (they think they look cool), so you’ll end up getting dinner invitations all the time.
+Thais love to practice their English and also love to hang out with westerners (they think they look cool), so you will end up getting dinner invitations all the time.

-I’ve found most western women here are starved for interaction with other people who speak English so, if you meet one, give it a try.
+I have found most western women in Bangkok are starved for interaction with other people who speak English so, if you meet one, give it a try.